edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     constellation iam create azure --region=westus --resourceGroup=constellTest --servicePrincipal=spTest --generate-config
     ```

-    This command creates the configuration file `constellation-conf.yaml` in your current directory.
-It then creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest` and fills the values into the configuration file.
+    This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.
+It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

     Note that CVMs are currently only supported in a few regions, check [Azure's products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).
 These are:
     * `westus`